Students with Disabilities or Chronic Illnesses

 Information about accessibility and studying with disabilities/chronic illness

-• The main campus at Altonaer Straße is relatively barrier-free for people with limited mobility.
+The main campus at Altonaer Straße is relatively barrier-free for people with limited mobility.
 The buildings are within easy reach of each other, the floors in all central teaching and administrative buildings of the University of Applied Sciences are accessible by elevator, and parking spaces at Altonaer Str. and Schlüterstr. are available for holders of a disability parking permit, category G, aG and Bl.

 At present, the buildings are in need of improvement in terms of accessibility for the visually and hearing impaired (visual contrast design on stairs and glass surfaces and a lack of communication aids, etc.).
 Existing plans provide for further measures at all sites of the University of Applied Sciences, so we can expect all three campuses to be largely barrier-free in the medium term.

-Special interest groups for students:
+Special information for students:

-• Students with disabilities or chronic illness often require an inclusive learning and teaching environment.
+Students with disabilities or chronic illness often require an inclusive learning and teaching environment.
 If instructors take accessibility into consideration when planning lessons and creating materials, this gives all students the same opportunities to take part in the courses.

 The "Leitfaden Inklusive Lehrveranstaltung" (Guide to Inclusive Courses - in German) provides general information on barrier-free university teaching methods and practical tips on how to incorporate the concerns of students with disabilities or chronic illnesses into studies and teaching.

-• A chronic illness or disability can potentially have an adverse effect on fulfilment of the admission requirements for a specific degree program.
+A chronic illness or disability can potentially have an adverse effect on fulfilment of the admission requirements for a specific degree program.
 The Student Admissions Office can advise you on the special application requirements for courses with restricted admissions.

-• Besides financing your studies, chronic illness or disability can incur additional costs for medication, assistance etc.
+Besides financing your studies, chronic illness or disability can incur additional costs for medication, assistance etc.

 The advisory staff at Thuringian Student Services (BAföG office, social counselling) can provide support when applying for financial aid for your studies and the additional needs of disabled students in their studies and everyday lives.